marianoktm/SECPROG-Unisa/README.md

 }
 ```

-This level is basically a dumb version of return address overwriting.
+This level is essentially a dumb version of return address overwriting.

 The `gets()` function allows us to perform a buffer overflow.

-We have a function pointer `fp` adjacent to `buffer`.
-We just have to lookup where `win()` is located in memory with `gdb` and then put its address into `fp`:
+We have a function pointer fp adjacent to buffer.
+We need to find where win() is located in memory, which we can do using gdb.
+Once we have the address, we overwrite fp with it:

 ```
 user@protostar:/opt/protostar/bin$ gdb -q ./stack3